 End IP Address.
 For the range of IP Addresses used by devices on your local, Ethernet network, the end of that range is shown here.

 DHCP Clients Table.
 Clicking this button will open a screen to show you which PCs are utilizing the Router as a DHCP server.
-You can delete PCs from that list, and sever their connections, by checking a Delete box and clicking the Delete button.
+You can delete PCs from that list, and sever their connections, by clicking the Delete button.